Table of contents

 You cannot fix what you don’t measure.
 Use exit surveys to ask departing customers exactly why they are leaving.
 Was it price?
 Missing features?
 Poor support?

-- Action: Implement a generic Customer Exit Survey to capture reasons for cancellation.
+- Action: Implement a generic Customer Exit Survey to capture reasons for cancellation, and follow our guide to running an effective churn survey for the exact questions and win-back framework.

 2. Optimize Customer Onboarding